windhaunting/Bipartite-Graph-Coclustering/README.md

 # bipartite-graph-coclustering

-1)Read from table to create bipartite graph
+(1) Read from table to create bipartite graph

-2) bipartite graph Spectral colustering implemented in Spark
+(2) Bipartite graph Spectral colustering implemented in Spark